$k$-center Clustering under Perturbation Resilience: -center under perturbation resilience

-We use four NP-hard problems in a chain of reductions.
+In this section, we show NP-hardness for $k$-center under $(2-\delta)$-perturbation resilience.
+We show that if there exists a polynomial time algorithm which returns the optimal solution for symmetric $k$-center under $(2-\delta)$-perturbation resilience, \footnote{ In fact, our result holds even under the strictly stronger notion of \emph{approximation stability}~\citep{as}. } then $NP=RP$, even under the condition that the optimal clusters are all size $\geq\frac{n}{2k}$.
+Because symmetric $k$-center is a special case of asymmetric $k$-center, we have the same hardness results for asymmetric $k$-center.
+This proves Theorem \ref{thm:akc2pr} is tight with respect to the level of perturbation resilience assumed.

+\begin{theorem} There is no polynomial time algorithm for finding the optimal $k$-center clustering under $(2-\delta)$-perturbation resilience, even when assuming all optimal clusters are size $\geq \frac{n}{2k}$, unless $NP=RP$. \end{theorem}

+We show a reduction from a special case of Dominating Set which we call Unambiguous-Balanced-Perfect Dominating Set.
+Below, we formally define this problem and all intermediate problems.
+Part of our reduction is based off of the proof of \cite{lev}, who showed a reduction from a variant of dominating set to the weaker problem of clustering under $(2-\delta)$-center proximity. \footnote{ $\alpha$-center proximity is the property that for all $p\in C_i$ and $j\neq i$, $\alpha d(c_i,p)<d(c_j,p)$, and it follows from $\alpha$-perturbation resilience. } We use four NP-hard problems in a chain of reductions.
 Here, we define all of these problems up front.
-Perfect Dominating Set was introduced in \cite{lev}.
-We introduce the ``balanced'' variants of two existing problems for the first time.
+We introduce the ``balanced'' variants of two existing problems.